Sifchain/Documentation/resources/tutorials/running-sifchain-validator-on-kubernetes/running-sifnode-on-kubernetes.md

 ### Network and Node Setup

 Please refer to this [link](https://github.com/Sifchain/sifnode/tree/master/docs/chainOps/k8s) for the most up to date and accurate directions on how to complete this setup.

-### Stake your Node:

-Once you are done with the network and node setup, refer back to our [parent page on how to stake your node ](https://docs.sifchain.finance/resources/tutorials/running-sifchain-validator-on-kubernetes#stake-your-node)to become a validator in our validator set.